coq-community/manifesto/README.md

   patches from Coq developers when they introduce a breaking change (this is particularly recommended for plugins).

-- **What license to choose for a coq-community project?**
+- **What license to use for a coq-community project?**

-  The only strict requirement is to use an [open source license](https://opensource.org/licenses).
+  The only strict requirement is to use a license that is either [approved as an open source license by OSI][osi-approved-license] or [considered a free software license by FSF][fsf-free-software-license].
   However, if you create a new project or propose to transfer a project of which you are the sole copyright owner, we strongly encourage you to (re)license your project under one of the following two licenses:

   - [MIT license](https://choosealicense.com/licenses/mit/): a very
     permissive and popular open source license.
 This is the best choice if you want to maximize the reusability of your project.
   - [MPL-2.0 license](https://choosealicense.com/licenses/mpl-2.0/): a
     weak [copyleft](https://en.wikipedia.org/wiki/Copyleft) license.
     You can use this license if you want to restrict the license under